-updated march 2, 2018 – Below we offer a short description and review of each Discover credit card, along with thoughts on other credit cards to which you might compare them.
+Below we offer a short description and review of each Discover credit card, along with thoughts on other credit cards to which you might compare them.
 All these cards have no annual fee.
-NOTE: You can always look at our Top 10 Credit Cards list if you want to see our top picks for the full market.

 - The Discover it Miles Card is the best Discover credit card for most consumers.
 It is marketed as a travel credit card, but it can just as easily be considered a cash back card.
 Here’s how it works: You get 1.5 “Miles” for each dollar you spend with the card.
 However, those miles are essentially the same as points that are worth a penny each.
 As an example, 10,000 “Miles” = $100 in rewards.
 You can use your miles/points to offset travel expenses you’ve paid for with the card, or you can simply take them as cash, making this the equivalent of a 1.5% cash back card.
 A nice bonus: At the end of the first year of having the card, all of the miles you’ve earned are doubled, which means you are actually getting a 3% rebate on your first year purchases, assuming you hold the card for that long (and we don’t know why you wouldn’t).
 Cards to compare this to: Citi Double Cash, Bank of America Travel Rewards.

 - Discover it Card – Discover’s flagship credit card is a cash back card that gives you a 5% rebate on certain shopping categories and 1% on everything else you buy with the card.
-Be careful: the 5% categories change each calendar quarter, there is an upper limit to how much you can spend and still get the 5%, and you must “activate” each quarter to verify you still want to get the 5% rebate (even though there is no reason you wouldn’t want the bigger rebate!).
-We are not fans of cards like this with the rotating 5% categories; they require too much work to maximize your reward.
-Like the card above, your first-year rebate is doubled at the end of 12 months.
+Be careful: the 5% categories change each calendar quarter, there is an upper limit to how much you can spend and still get the 5% ($1500), and you must “activate” each quarter to verify you still want to get the 5% rebate (even though there is no reason you wouldn’t want the bigger rebate!).
+Still, if you carry multiple credit cards, this is a good complementary card to have to snag those 5% rebates.
+Like the card above, your first-year rebate is doubled at the end of 12 months (meaning you get a 10% rebate on some purchases in that first year).
 Cards to compare this to: Chase Freedom, US Bank Cash+.

 - Discover it for Students and Discover it Chrome for Students – Essentially the same as the Discover it Cards of the same name listed above, but higher interest rates.
 Compare to: Capital One Journey Student Rewards, Bank of America Cash Rewards for Students.